-Greg Weiner's research and teaching converge at the intersection of political theory and the Constitution.
-An assistant professor of political science at Assumption College, he is the author of Madison's Metronome: The Constitution, Majority Rule and the Tempo of American Politics, published by the prestigious American Political Thought series of the University Press of Kansas, which will publish his next book, American Burke: The Uncommon Liberalism of Daniel Patrick Moynihan in February 2015.
+Greg Weiner’s research and teaching converge at the intersection of political theory and the Constitution.
+An assistant professor of political science at Assumption College, he is the author of American Burke: The Uncommon Liberalism of Daniel Patrick Moynihan and Madison’s Metronome: The Constitution, Majority Rule and the Tempo of American Politics, both published by the prestigious American Political Thought Series of the University Press of Kansas.

 Weiner's research and teaching interests include the political theory of the Constitution, the political thought of James Madison, civil liberties and the role of the Supreme Court.

 Winner of the nationally awarded Jack Miller Center's Chairman's Prize for the best dissertation in American Political Thought, he was a Postdoctoral Research Associate with the Political Theory Project at Brown University and has taught at Georgetown and Johns Hopkins Universities.

 Weiner's research and teaching are informed by the several years he spent as a high-level aide and consultant in national politics, including serving as Communications and Policy Director to U.S. Senator Bob Kerrey, D-Nebraska, and as founder of the Washington, D.C.-based speechwriting firm Content Communications, LLC.